griffithlab/rnabio.org/_posts/0008-03-01-Cell_annotation.md

 ![Immgen Main heatmap](/assets/module_8/immgen_main_heatmap.png)

-Now that we understand what these data objects look like, let's add the cell type labels to our seurat object.
+Rather than only working with the singleR dataframe, we can add the labels to our Seurat data object as a metadata field, so let's add the cell type labels to our seurat object.

 ```R
 #add main labels to object